jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Rather unassuming to begin with, a section of cave with low roof seemed to following a bedding place before opening up into a fairly expansive chamber.
-At the end of it was a 10m hole in the ground, on the other side of which there was what seemed to be another horizontal section of cave.
+At the end of it was a 10 m hole in the ground, on the other side of which there was what seemed to be another horizontal section of cave.
 I was ecstatic and couldn’t quite get my head round being the first two people ever to step on this piece of  the earth.
-We returned back to the beginning and surveyed the section of cave, naming it The Red Baron after the Blackadder episode we had watched the night before.
+We returned back to the beginning and surveyed the section of cave, naming it The *Red Baron* after the Blackadder episode we had watched the night before.

-Before considering the traverse to the other side of the hole we decided to have a look at the lead that had been found the year before, Kamikaze, and to see if it continued.
+Before considering the traverse to the other side of the hole we decided to have a look at the lead that had been found the year before, *Kamikaze*, and to see if it continued.
- Kamikaze turned out to be an uncomfortable stretch of cave.
+ *Kamikaze* turned out to be an uncomfortable stretch of cave.
 It quickly degenerated from a crouch to a crawl up a bedding plane that was anything but enjoyable for me at this moment in time, especially as I was beginning to feel how exposed and isolated I was.
 With some persuasion we made it to the end of this stretch of cave and found some nice crystal pools.
 Unfortunately, it ended in a boulder choke, through which roaring water could be heard.